 Therefore, in our elastic medium we find two types of rotational waves.
 Due to the nonlinear nature of the equations $\phi = \phi_{\rm t} + \phi_{\rm l}$ is not a solution of the Euler-Lagrange equations.
 As expected, the superposition principle does not hold.

-The transversal rotational waves travel in the $x-y$ planes and are homogenous along the $z$-axis while the longitudinal rotational waves travel along the $z$-axis only.
+The transversal rotational waves travel in the $x-y$ planes and are homogeneous along the $z$-axis while the longitudinal rotational waves travel along the $z$-axis only.
 The corresponding wave velocities are given by

 with their ratio given by